hzeller/beagleg/README.md

       planner.
 This is a good place to implement stepmotor driver backends.
       The implementation here prepares parameters for the discrete approximation in the PRU motion-queue backend.
-      The print-stats binary has a different implementation that uses it to determine print-time calculations, simulating how long motor movements would take.
+      The `gcode-print-stats` binary has a different implementation that uses it to determine print-time calculations, simulating how long motor movements would take.